-Unfortunately, when there are so many moving parts involved, it can also become easy for things to get overlooked.
-If one person fails to do their job or makes a conscious decision to not follow the protocols in place, wrongful death is a very real possibility.
+Unfortunately, when so many moving parts are involved, it can also become easy for things to get overlooked.
+If one person fails to do their job or makes a conscious decision not to follow the protocols in place, wrongful death is a very real possibility.
 There are two main ways that negligence occurs in a hospital.

-When it comes to addressing the liability of a hospital because of negligent employees, you will need a legal professional to do some digging and consult on the matter.
-It’s not always a black and white issue of whether or not they were directly employed by the hospital, so it is best to have a legal expert address your questions on a case-by-case basis.
-Sometimes you can file a wrongful death lawsuit against the hospital, and sometimes you cannot.
+When it comes to addressing a hospital's liability because of negligent employees, you will need a legal professional to investigate and consult on the matter.
+It’s not always a black-and-white issue of whether or not the hospital directly employed them, so it is best to have a legal expert address your questions on a case-by-case basis.
+Sometimes you can file a wrongful death lawsuit against the hospital; sometimes, you cannot.

 Wrongful death can also occur when the hospital itself is negligent.
-This is possible through several different ways.
+This is possible in several different ways.
 A hospital can exhibit negligence if:

-If you have reason to believe that your spouse or loved one died because of negligence on behalf of a hospital, you have every right to pursue legal action.
+If you have reason to believe that your spouse or loved one died because of negligence on the part of a hospital in Pennsylvania, you have every right to pursue legal action.
 By filing a wrongful death lawsuit, you will be able to seek compensation through a civil trial for the damages you experienced because of the death.
 Those damages can include: